Almuric: Authorship

-There is some question as to whether Robert E. Howard is the true author of Almuric.
+There is some question as to whether Howard was the actual author of the novel.
 It was not published until after his death and some speculate that it was written by his editor, Otis Adelbert Kline, and published as Howard's.
 Some of the writing, and the ending in particular, seem inconsistent with Howard's previous work.
-It may be that Howard created a draft for such a story that was later finished by another writer.
+It may be that Howard created a draft for such a story that was later completed by another writer.